Overview of Strongman Training Programs

 Grip Development

-Grip strength is a limiting factor in many Strongman events.
+Grip strength is a limiting factor in many strongman events.
 Programs include holds, carries, thick-handle work, and awkward-object training.

 Mobility and Recovery